Bitcoin Formula – Crypto Trading Bot Review by Traders

 Final Verdict: Bitcoin Formula Is A SCAM!

-To an experienced eye, it is as clear as day that Bitcoin Formula is a scam.
+To an experienced eye, it is as clear as day that people in the Bitcoin Formula team are nothing more than immoral con artists.
 The website is cheap, there are no cybersecurity measures or licenses, and all of the available customer feedback is clearly fake.
 On top of everything, the website openly admits that they trade with their users’ personal data.

 Finally, their marketing strategies aren’t only foolish.
 Fake news and celebrity support resemble the same cunning tactics used by dozens of similar crypto trading bots we have already written about.